bulbulhossenbd/CreditCardView-1/README.md

 There are equivalent methods to set it on code.

-Please to clarify look the code of sample app.
+Please for further information look at the sample app code.

 ### Open source libraries
 CreditCardView uses the following open source files: